shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 You may write additional tests for the remaining smart contract functions if you wish.

 You will need to install [Ganache](https://www.trufflesuite.com/ganache) to set up a local development blockchain to run our tests on.
 Once it is downloaded select Quickstart.
 This will allow us to use the development network configured earlier.
+Alternatively, you can use `--network matic` to test on the Mumbai testnet.

 ```bash
 truffle test